Master's in International Business: Grenoble | Paris

 - 2 academic references.
 Family members or friends are not acceptable as referees

 - Fluency in English (TOEFL, PTE, IELTS or CPE):

-- Please note GMAT and English test scores must be communicated to GGSB by the beginning of July for September programmes and by the beginning of November for January programmes
+Please note English test scores must be communicated to admissions by the beginning of July for September programs and by the beginning of November for January programs.

-To ensure GGSB is the right fit for you, you may be asked to participate in an interview.
+To ensure Grenoble Ecole de Management is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.

 Admission is on a first-come, first-served basis.
 Please consult rolling admissions deadlines.

-Fees cover tuition, project supervision, and access to all GGSB facilities.
-They do not cover accomodation, meals, or personal expenses.
+- Fees cover tuition, project supervision, and access to GEM facilities.

 - Program fees do not cover accommodation, meals, insurance, visa, and personal expenses.

 - Students are required to pay an additional 250€ in student services and administrative fees in Year 1 and a further 250€ for student card renewal in Year 2.